 Like all minorities, the stereotypes associated with Native Americans have been moulded through pop culture and racist anthropology for generations.
 Offensive visuals remain canonized, not only in the minds of Americans, but in the minds of people all over the world.
 But for citizens of Pembroke, a town in North Carolina’s Robeson County, a culture of difference in appearance is embraced and normalized.
-As the seat of the federally-recognized Lumbee tribe, 89% of the city’s population identifies as Native American, despite the variation in their visual appearances.
+As the seat of the federally unrecognized Lumbee tribe (recognized only by the State of North Carolina), 89% of the city’s population identifies as Native American, despite the variation in their visual appearances.
 Unlike most other Native American tribes across the USA, the citizens of Robeson County were never forced to move, forming an incredibly strong bond with their region and place.

 Since 2011, photographer Maria Sturm has documented the people of Pembroke.
 Here, identity doesn’t have to do with how you look.
 Instead, it comes from a deeper understanding of lineage and history.
 As a storyteller, Sturm is primarily interested in the youth of Pembroke, who are in the throes of constructing their own path to self-definition.
 Her resulting series, “You don’t look Native to me”, is an investigation into our antiquated criteria for constructing identity.
 In Sturm’s photographs of people, places and interiors, she works to unravel our misconceptions of Native American identity in particular, questioning how we absorb stereotypes as fact.

 In this interview, Sturm speaks to LensCulture about how her own childhood inspired this project, the phone call that led to her years-long documentation of Pembroke, and what she hopes her series can teach us about our own internalized bias.

 LensCulture: The stories you pursue for your bodies of work are quite specific.
 Tell me, what draws you to a particular story?
 What compels you to communicate a message through photography?